 I have not yet met a person who does not like brownies.
 There is something irresistible about their intense chocolate flavor and their fudgy-ness.
 My guess is that you like them too - otherwise you would not be reading this!

-These brownies are one of my favourite sugar free desserts.
+These keto brownies are one of my favourite sugar free desserts.
 I adapted my original brownie recipe that's been passed down to me by my Grandma and made it low carb, gluten-free and keto friendly.

-I was super pleased with how this sugar-free brownie recipe turned out.
+I was super pleased with how this brownie recipe turned out.
 It is really easy to make and I've baked them many times since.
 They turn out like a dream every single time and satisfy even the strongest chocolate cravings.
 Pure deliciousness!

 Jump to: